 - You’ll have access to an online library with further readings, class recordings, and videos.

-- A 30 minute private follow up call with Soken at the end of class to help yo put this material to work in your life.
+- A 30-minute private follow-up call with Soken at the end of class to help you put this material to work in your life.

 So, if you’re ready to take control of your destiny and live from your heart—without giving up your mind—you’re encouraged to enroll by contacting us here.

-This 12-week class is very affordably priced at $1299.00 (and if you like you can sign up in three monthly instalments).
+This 12-week class is very affordably priced at $1,299.00 (and if you like you can sign up in three monthly installments).

 We strive to keep the tuition affordable so many people may benefit from this incredible opportunity to learn and grow.

-Please feel free email us if you have any questions.
+Please feel free to email us if you have any questions.

 We look forward to seeing you in class!